Trendletter by Fashionoffice June 2017

 Last 30 days: 'Exhumed' by Zola Jesus; 'I Only Lie When I Love You' by Royal Blood; 'Sober' by Lorde; Maroon 5's 'Cold' by Snow Culture;...

-Last 7 days: 'Sober' by Lorde; 'Non Believer' by London Grammar; 'I Only Lie When I Love You' by Royal Blood;...
+Last 7 days: 'Sober' by Lorde; 'Row Your Boat' by Yelawolf; 'Chocolate' ft Trozé by Big Boi; 'Non Believer' by London Grammar;...

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).